LINWEN607/congregate/runbooks/README.md

 1. find the congregate process that is running and take note of its pid.
 1. run `kill -9 <pid>`

-Once the process is killed, if you're still getting the error that congergate is still running, that means that congregate wans't shutdown propelry and there is a lock file that exists at `/tmp/congergate.pid`.
+Once the process is killed, if you're still getting the error that congergate is still running, that means that congregate wans't shutdown properly and there is a lock file that exists at `/tmp/congergate.pid`.
 Simply run a `rm -f /tmp/congregate.pid` to resolve then rerun congregate command you were trying to use.